Edvinas01/template-buddy/README.md

 }
 ```

-Then in your service classes, reuse the created instance by injecting the bean.
+Reuse the created instance by injecting the bean.
 ```java
 @Autowired
 private TemplateBuddy templateBuddy;
 ```

-You can use the fluent api of the `TemplateBuddy`.
+Now you can use the fluent api of the `TemplateBuddy`.
 ```java
 public String get() {
     return templateBuddy